 Be inspired by your senses

 Including pieces that make you feel comfortable in every room will help you reduce your stress.
 Bring a fluffy rug into your office, add plush pillows to your living room, and hang colorful pictures of people and places you love in your kitchen.
-You'll be able to enjoy all the tactile elements you brought into your design any time of day, which will work wonders for helping you unwind.
+If you are into smoking cannabis, you might already how it helps with reducing stress.
+Investing in an aesthetically pleasing bong with vibrant colors like a Lava Lamp bong (https://fatbuddhaglass.com/products/lava-lamp-bong) or Rainbow bong could be a great idea for elevating your home/room decor.
+You’ll be able to enjoy all the tactile elements you brought into your design any time of day, which might work wonders for helping you unwind.

 Separate work and home